neurohazardous/megFingerprinting/README.md

 This file is part of the project megFingerprinting.
 All of megFingerprinting code is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version. megFingerprinting is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with megFingerprinting.
 If not, see <https://www.gnu.org/licenses/>.

 ## Status
-On going - Currently building the neural network and experimenting with other, more simple algorithms
+On going - We have an accuracy of ~95% using linear methods (correlations) and dimensionality reduction techniques (PCA).
+We are currently running follow up analysis (i.e. is it really the dynamic connectivity that helps us identify people or is it a by-product of source modelling?)

 ## Objective
-To identify people based on patterns of brain connectivity (as indexed by  MEG) using Deep Learning
+To identify people based on patterns of brain connectivity (as indexed by  MEG) using Deep Learning and other linear methods

 ## Supervisors
 [Dr Bratislav Misic](https://www.mcgill.ca/neuro/research/researchers/bratislav-misic) and [Dr Sylvain Baillet](https://www.mcgill.ca/neuro/research/researchers/baillet) at the Montreal Neurological Institute